-Removing a Content Server from a cluster deletes the network load balanced loopback adapter from this Content Server, but this Content Server is not removed from the load balancer setup.
-You must remove this Content Server from your load balancer configuration manually.
-If you do not remove the Content Server from the load balancing configuration, the load balancer continues to try to direct traffic to a Content Server that no longer belongs to the cluster.
+Removing a Content Server from a cluster deletes the network load balanced loopback adapter from the Content Server, but the server is not removed from the load balancer setup.
+You must manually remove the Content Server from the load balancer configuration.
+If you do not remove the server from the configuration, the load balancer continues to direct traffic to a Content Server that no longer belongs to the cluster.

-If the frontend address in a cluster was pointing to a load balanced address, you must delete the load balanced address manually from the Site settings page of the last Content Server that you removed from the cluster.
+If the cluster frontend address was pointing to a load balanced address, you must delete the load balanced address manually from the Site settings page of the last Content Server that you removed from the cluster.
 Otherwise, you cannot save the site settings.